SuleimanFarah/sunpy/Testing-Feedback.md

 At a quick glance I can't tell which of these are the building docs tests.

 I received a test failure on the changelog that I was never able to figure out.
 It said that the number did not match the PR number but I checked it twice but perhaps I made a mistake.

+I am sure if I spend more time I could figure this out but most people don't have the time.
+Here are three recommendations.

+* Rename the tests so it is clear what each one is doing
+* Provide the command that can be run by the user somewhere easy to see (no having to dig into logs!) to reproduce the errors
+* All tests should be runnable on a user's machine.

+That is all.